 The Million Dollar Highway and San Juan Skyway road trip is a must-do if you want to travel through the Rockies of Colorado.
 It takes you through most of Colorado’s San Juans, a rugged and remote section of Colorado’s Rocky Mountains.
-The San Juan Skyway Loop travels through small town after small town, over spectacular mountain passes, and along creeks and rivers.
-The Million Dollar Highway section of the loop between Silverton and Ouray consists of both the most harrowing driving and some of the most beautiful views of the whole trip.
+The San Juan Skyway Loop travels through small town after small town (including Durango, SIlverton, Ouray, and Telluride), over spectacular mountain passes, and along creeks and rivers.

 In this guide to the Million Dollar Highway and the San Juan Skyway Loop, we give insider tips on the best places to stop, things to do, where to camp, and more.